GetSimpl/simpl-android-sdk-integration-example/README.md

    Total time: 2 mins 44.481 secs
   ```

-> __Answer__

-This is also the result of redirect failure.
+-> This is also the result of redirect failure.
 Just retry building the app once or twice.
 If the issue persists contact help@getsimpl.com.